ISISComputingGroup/ibex_bluesky_core/doc/dev/set_up_dev_environment.md

 To build the sphinx documentation locally run `sphinx-build doc _build` from the root of the repo.
 The generated output will be in the _build directory.

-If you want to preview changes live, you can run `sphinx-autobuild doc _build` from the root of the repo instead which will start a local, hot-reloadable web server.
+If you want to preview changes live, you can run `sphinx-autobuild doc _build --watch src` from the root of the repo instead which will start a local, hot-reloadable web server.
+This should rebuild the documentation whenever you change anything in src, which in turn will rebuild the API reference pages.